donnellreuben/Twitter-Clone/README.md

   <li>Added Tweet modal, and works when user clicks on blue feather button no matter which page, user clicks off of modal to make it disappear.
 Needs to work like the tweet form works yet.</li>
   <li>Added Tweet form code to modal, so now its fully functional, as well as styling adjustments such as removing borders and moving the close button (x) to the left.</li>
   <li>Gave individual Tweets a hover effect, adjusted spacing, ordered them in descending order and display when the tweet was created.
 If tweet was created more than a day then I render the date (June 6, for example).</li>
+  <li>User can upload profile picture (avatar) and is displayed on feed for each tweet.</li>
+  <li>Adjusted spacing under username and tweet text as well as muted username/handle and timestamp.</li>
 </ul>

 ## End